germayneng/template-_githubpages/_posts/2018-03-19-talkingdata_eda.md

 ### By IP

-This is done by [CPMP](https://www.kaggle.com/cpmpml/ip-download-rates), which i think is very very insightful.
+This is inspired by [CPMP](https://www.kaggle.com/cpmpml/ip-download-rates), which i think is very very insightful.
 So i decide to include this insight here as well.

 Let's compute the rate of installation by ip to see the average installation rate, from 0-1.